chestercodes/chester.codes/content/posts/034-2020-12-29-fable-aws-amplify/post.md

  Category | Purpose
  ---      | ---
- auth     | Adds user authentication to an application using AWS Cognito api      | Uses a GraphQL schema to create an AWS AppSync API backed by AWS DynamoDB storage  | Adds file and app data storage with AWS S3 and DynamoDB function | Add custom functionality using AWS Lambda
+ auth     | Adds user authentication to an application using AWS Cognito api      | Adds a scalable GraphQL backend API using AWS AppSync and DynamoDB storage  | Adds file and app data storage with AWS S3 and DynamoDB function | Add custom functionality using AWS Lambda